hummingbot/hummingbot/DATA_COLLECTION.md

 ## Types of data collected

-Hummingbot can collect error logs and report them to CoinAlpha.
+Hummingbot can collect aggregate total trade volume per exchange denominated in USDT and report them to CoinAlpha.
-Hummingbot can collect aggregate trade data including volume totals, order count, trade count (not individual trades), tokens traded (base & quote), and exchange(s) used.
-Hummingbot can collect client data including software version, installation type (binary, source, Docker), O/S, and a random unique instance ID.
-The instance ID is a randomly generated number and does not identify the user in any way.

 All data collected will be used exclusively by the Hummingbot team for analytical and marketing purposes only.
 The data will be neither accessible nor sold to any third party.